Below is a list of in-print works in this collection, presented in series order or publication order as applicable.

 The activities of Japanese advertisers helped to define a new urban aesthetic emerging in the 1920s.
 This book examines some of the responses of Japanese authors to the transformation of Tokyo in the early decades of the twentieth century.
 William Gardner shows how modernist works offer new constructions of individual subjectivity amid the social and technological changes that provided the ground for the appearance of “mass media.”

 This study adopts a double approach to the poetry composed between the end of the first century B.C.E. and the third century C.E.
 It examines extant material from this period synchronically, as if it were not historically arranged.
 It also considers how the scholars of the late fifth and early sixth centuries selected this material and reshaped it to produce the standard account of classical poetry.

-Compiled in 940 at the court of the kingdom of Shu, the Huajian ji is the earliest extant collection of song lyrics by literati poets.
-In this book, Anna Shields examines the influence of court culture on the creation of the anthology and the significance of imitation and convention in its lyrics.
-By illuminating the historical and literary contexts of the anthology, the author aims to situate the Huajian ji within larger questions of Chinese literary history.
+Compiled in 940 at the court of the kingdom of Shu, the Huajian ji is the earliest extant collection of lyrics by literati poets.
+Shields examines the influence of court culture on the anthology’s creation and the significance of imitation and convention in its lyrics, situating the work within larger questions of Chinese literary history.